awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-secretsmanager-resourcepolicy.md

 ## Properties<a name="aws-resource-secretsmanager-resourcepolicy-properties"></a>

 `BlockPublicPolicy`  <a name="cfn-secretsmanager-resourcepolicy-blockpublicpolicy"></a>
-Specifies if you configuired a check for a resource policy that exposes information publicly\.
+Specifies if you configured a check for a resource policy that exposes information publicly\.
 For more information on using this parameter, see [Managing a resource\-based policy for a secret](https://docs.aws.amazon.com/secretsmanager/latest/userguide/manage_secret-policy.html)\.
 *Required*: No
 *Type*: Boolean